SocialBook User Guide

 Examples:

-• list followed by delete 2,3 or delete 3,2 deletes the 2nd and 3rd person in SocialBook.
+• list followed by delete 2,3 or delete 3,2 deletes the 2nd and 3rd person from unarchived persons.

-• list followed by delete 1,1,2 deletes the 1st and 2nd person from current SocialBook.
+• list all/ followed by delete 1,1,2 deletes the 1st and 2nd person from all persons.

-Gets the specified parameters of each individual person in current person list.
+Gets the specified parameters of each individual person in last viewed person list.

 • The only valid parameters are: name, phone, email, address.

-• Parameters are not case sensitive, which means get PHONE name will return phone number and name details too.
+• Parameters are not case-sensitive, which means get PHONE name will return both the phone number and name details of last viewed person list.

-• All inputted parameters must be valid for the details to be displayed.
+• All specified parameters must be valid for the details to be displayed.

-• The details will be displayed in the order of the inputted parameters.
+• The details will be displayed in the order of the specified parameters.

-• Executing the same parameter multiple times in the same command will still only return one set of that detail.
+• Executing the same parameter multiple times in the same command will still only return one set of that parameter.

 Examples:

-• list followed by get pHone phone gets only one set of the phone numbers of the people in SocialBook.
+• list archive/ followed by get pHone phone gets only one set of the phone numbers of the archived people in SocialBook.

-• find pri/HIGH followed by get nAmE ADDress gets the names followed by the addresses of the high priority people.
+• find pri/HIGH followed by get nAmE ADDress gets the names followed by the addresses of the high priority people in the last viewed person list.

 Clearing all entries: clear